What is the GDPR?

 Can health organisations share a DPO?

 Yes.
-You may appoint a single data protection officer to act for a group of companies or a group of public authorities, taking into account their structure and size.
+You may appoint a single data protection officer to act for a group of public authorities or bodies, taking into account their organisational structure and size.
 There is more on appointing a DPO in our section on DPOs and when they need to be appointed in our Guide to the GDPR.

 What are the rules on security under the GDPR?